Grasping Inheritance through inner class and inner static class

 Inheritance supports polymorphism, which allows objects to be treated as

 instances of their parent class rather than their actual class.
-This
+This facilitates the use of a single interface for a general class of actions.

 - Single